 If you currently have a Sanef Tolling Liber-t tag for the French autoroutes it currently can not be used to pay the Dart Charge, should this change an email would be sent out to all our customers.

-You can register for a Dart Charge account, apply for a local resident discount or migrate your DART-Tag account here.
+You can register for a Dart Charge account or apply for a local resident discount account here.

 For driving in France tips click here